 • Carry out periodic accessibility checks.

-• Engage with the ‘Microsites’ project to repair or rebuild three of our collections research sites; ‘The Tibet Album’, ‘The Other Within’, and ‘Rethinking Pitt-Rivers’.
-The project will be completed in September 2021.
+• Repair or rebuild three of our collections research sites; ‘The Tibet Album’, ‘The Other Within’, and ‘Rethinking Pitt-Rivers’.
+This repair project will be completed in September 2021.
 Many of the other sites will be removed or exempted owing to the disproportionate burden of making them compliant with this legislation.

 Preparation of this accessibility statement